What is a Bull Put Spread?

 • 📉 Clearly bearish trend — stock breaking down

-• 📢 Earnings within the period — avoid binary events
+• 📢 Earnings within the period — binary event risk

 • ⚠️ VIX above 35 — too much systemic risk